Indonesia babysitter allegedly fed 2-year-old appetite stimulants and steroids; charges include domestic violence

 It was discovered that the arrested babysitter bought the medications through an online marketplace for around 27,000 to 38,000 rupiah (US$1 to US$2), according to Mdm Linggra's posts.

-She added that the medications given to her toddler were steroid dexamethasone and appetite stimulant cyproheptadine, commonly known as “pronicy” in Indonesia.
+She added that the medications given to her toddler were steroid dexamethasone and appetite stimulant cyproheptadine, commonly known as “pronicy” in Indonesia and often used as an antihistamine.
 She said that these were medications for adults, which were mixed with water and given to the child.

 “After nine days we stopped the medication, my baby’s condition worsened, he does not want to eat or drink,” the mother added.